-The school also has a strong relationship with a remote Indigenous community in the Northern Territory.
+The school also has a strong relationship with the remote Indigenous community of Areyonga in the Northern Territory.
 A small group of Year 6 students travel to Areyonga each year to participate in this cultural exchange.

 Our students have the opportunity to participate in the Interschool Snowsports Competition in Term 3.
-Students travel to Mt Hotham with their families over two weekends for a training camp followed by the competition.
+Students travel to Mt Hotham with their families over two weekends for a training camp, which is followed by the competition.